Find out about the VAT rules that apply to VAT-registered barristers or advocates.

 - for the period specified on the form

-If you’ve received any fees for services which you expected to be zero-rated when you completed Form VAT 811, but which turn out to have been standard-rated, you must declare these on the Form VAT 812 as well.
+If you’ve received any fees for services which you expected to be zero-rated when you completed form VAT811, but which turn out to have been standard-rated, you must declare these on form VAT812 as well.

-You must complete and return the VAT 812 even if you’ve nothing to declare for that period.
+You must complete and return form VAT812 even if you’ve nothing to declare for that period.
 Failure to do so may result in your deferment being cancelled and any outstanding tax becoming due.

 5.3 What happens after you’ve paid all your outstanding VAT

-When you’ve received all your outstanding fees, and paid HMRC all the VAT due, complete the ‘declaration of final payment’ on the Form VAT 812.
-If there were any items you listed on Form VAT 811 that you haven’t paid VAT for (for example, because you couldn’t collect the fee), tell us why you haven’t accounted for VAT on them when you declare your final payment.
+When you’ve received all your outstanding fees, and paid HMRC all the VAT due, complete the ‘declaration of final payment’ on the form VAT812.
+If there were any items you listed on form VAT811 that you have not paid VAT for (for example, because you could not collect the fee), tell us why you have not accounted for VAT on them when you declare your final payment.